Vaei/DeleteBinaries/README.md

 ## How to Use

-1. Clone & Build from .sln using Visual Studio 2022
+1. Clone & Build from .sln using Visual Studio 2022 or Rider
 2. Create a shortcut to `DeleteBinaries\DeleteBinaries\bin\Release\net9.0\DeleteBinaries.exe`
 	* Optionally add a -nowait flag if you don't want it to wait for input after completion
 3. Place it in your project folder alongside the `.uproject` file